miniql/miniql/README.md

     - Whitelisted fields
     - All data, partial data, whatever you want!
 - Optionally alias entities in the output.
 You control the field names that returned in the query result.
-- Runs in Node.js or the browser.
+- It works in both Node.js and the browser.

 # Future